Why Acidity Happens on an Empty Stomach | Causes, Fasting & Bile Imbalance

 What role does bile imbalance play in empty stomach acidity?

 Bile is produced by the liver and stored in the gallbladder.
 It helps digest fats.
-When digestion timing is irregular:
+When digestion timing becomes irregular:

 • Bile may flow back into the stomach